xburir/DP1/readme.md

 ## Valhalla container

 You can run the container either with a linked directory, in which you have downloaded your maps or you can run the container with a one line command which downloads the latest map specified by url (slower).
+The first startup of the container can take a while (several minutes), see the logs until the output says `[INFO] Running valhalla_build_tiles with 8 thread(s).`.

 ### Linked directory